sontrinhgit/sontrinhgit/README.md

 ### Hi there, I'm Son 👋

-## I'm a Information Technology Student, Developer and Soccer Player!!
+## I'm a Information Technology Student and Software Developer !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators